Choosing youth hockey sticks is uniquely challenging.

 The Gamecraft floor youth hockey stick 3-pack is a nice choice for practicing ice or field hockey.
 Aside from that, if your child is interested in floor hockey, then this set will allow him or her to get started as well.

 This set includes 3 sticks – all 36 inches in length.
 Although this set is marketed for juniors, the sticks are short enough to be used by the youth as well.

-In terms of build, there is nothing much to talk about – the sticks are plastic and can boast neither mind-blowing quality nor durability.
+There is nothing much to talk about in terms of build – the sticks are plastic and can boast neither mind-blowing quality nor durability.
 The blades are straight though, so the sticks should be fine for both right- and left-handed players.

 The Gamecraft sticks look pretty nice as well – the yellow blades may seem particularly appealing to kids.

-So all in all, I think that this is going to be the right set for making the first steps in ice, field, or street hockey.
+All in all, I think that this will be the right set for making the first steps in ice, field, or street hockey.

 - Includes 3 sticks.

 - A nice choice if your kid is specifically interested in floor hockey.